-My teaching philosophy is based on theories in art education, teaching experience, and artistic practices.
+My teaching philosophy is based on theories in art education I studied in Canada, and learned through my teaching experience in International Schools abroad.
+My own artistic practices have also helped.
 As I taught in different countries and cultures I learned of the possibilities of different theories in Art Education.
-In the fine arts some of these included:
+In the Visual Arts some of these included:

 - Studio Thinking, by Lonis Hetland, Ellen Winner, Shirley Veenema, Kimberly M.Sheridan